AbdifatahOsman2/Masjid-Website/README.md

 ## Project Description

-A redesigned web page for the mosque Masjid-AlRahma
+A redesigned web page for the mosque, Masjid-AlRahma

 ## Wireframes